greenelab/deep-review/sections/04_study.md

 learning has proved to be a powerful tool for metagenomic analysis.
 16S rRNA has long been used to deconvolve mixtures of microbial genomes, yet this ignores more than 99% of the genomic content.
-Subsequent tools aimed to classify 300-3000 base pair reads from complex mixtures of microbial genomes based on tetranucleotide frequencies, which differ across organisms [@tag:Karlin], using supervised [@tag:McHardy @tag:nbc] or unsupervised methods [@tag:Abe].
+Subsequent tools aimed to classify 300 bp-3000 bp reads from complex mixtures of microbial genomes based on tetranucleotide frequencies, which differ across organisms [@tag:Karlin], using supervised [@tag:McHardy @tag:nbc] or unsupervised methods [@tag:Abe].
 Then, researchers began to use techniques that could estimate relative abundances from